 From a cooking standpoint, most Manila clams are steamed.
 You can certainly eat them on the half shell, but for some reason, few people do.
 They taste every bit as sweet as the Eastern quahogs that are commonly eaten on the half shell, but Manila clams are less salty.

-Pair Manilas with some kind of cured pork, such as bacon, pancetta, chorizo or something else that's cured and salty.
+As a rule, pair Manilas with some cured pork, such as bacon, pancetta, chorizo or something else that's cured and salty.
 If you want to mix them with another seafood, try crabs, Pacific perch, or flounder.
 Why?
 All three eat Manila clams in the wild, and they share a connection on the plate because of this.

 One great perk is that Manila clams won't break the bank.
 They are typically sold by the pound, and one dozen Manila clams is a healthy main-course portion for one person.
 Personally?
 Because of their size, many people may find they can eat more than a dozen.
 If you're serving a crowd, it is always better to have too many than too little, so as a general rule, consider purchasing a dozen for each person you will be cooking for, then an extra dozen for good measure.